Section 1: INTRODUCTION AND SCOPE

 12.1 Internal Complaint Procedures

-Privacy Complaint Submission: Users may submit privacy complaints through multiple channels including online forms, email communications, customer support contacts, or written correspondence to designated privacy officers or legal departments.
+Privacy Complaint Submission: Users may submit privacy complaints through multiple channels including online forms, email communications, customer support contacts, or written correspondence.

 Initial Response and Acknowledgment: Privacy complaints receive prompt acknowledgment within five (5) business days, including confirmation of receipt, assignment of tracking numbers, and estimated timelines for investigation and resolution.

-Resolution and Response Communications: Users receive detailed responses to privacy complaints including explanation of investigation findings, description of corrective measures taken, and information about additional steps available if users remain unsatisfied with resolutions.
+Resolution and Response Communications: Users receive detailed responses to privacy complaints including explanation of investigation findings, description of corrective measures taken, and information about additional steps available.

 12.2 Regulatory Authority Cooperation

-Data Protection Authority Communication: Augrented cooperates fully with data protection authorities, privacy regulators, and other relevant governmental bodies investigating privacy complaints or conducting regulatory inquiries related to Platform data practices.
+Data Protection Authority Communication: Augrented cooperates fully with data protection authorities, privacy regulators, and other relevant governmental bodies investigating privacy complaints or conducting regulatory inquiries.

 International Regulatory Coordination: For complaints involving multiple jurisdictions, Augrented coordinates with relevant authorities to ensure comprehensive resolution while respecting different regulatory frameworks and user rights across jurisdictions.